Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgGrant"></a>

 ### MsgGrant
-MsgGrant is a request type for Grant method.
-It declares authorization to the grantee on behalf of the foundation.
+MsgGrant is the Msg/Grant request type. on behalf of the foundation.